haicheviet/ontology_food/README.md

 The objective of this project is to use ontology and rdflib such as sparql to query information from food_rdfs

 # Install instruction
+* Install python 3.x
-* Open file requirement.txt for libs require
+* Pip file requirement.txt for libs require
 * Install java development kit:
 - http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 * Note: Cause we output from vietname_food so we have to encode into vietnamese word.
 Download our package after modified for best experience
 - Download all the package in [package](lib_for_project)
 - Copy these packages into your python library
 - Exemple path if you install python from anaconda: C:\Users\hai che viet\Anaconda3\Lib\site-packages\